Textbook/Part 3/Chapter 8

 • Epidemiology: Common non-atherosclerotic cause of posterior circulation ischemia, especially in younger patients (<50 years).

-• Clinical presentation: Neck pain, headache, posterior circulation TIA/stroke; may follow minor trauma or be spontaneous.
+• Clinical presentation: Neck pain, headache, posterior circulation transient ischemic attack (TIA)/stroke; may follow minor trauma or be spontaneous.

 • Diagnosis:

-• CTA or MRA with fat-suppressed T1 sequences to identify intramural hematoma.
+• computed tomography angiography (CTA) or magnetic resonance angiography (MRA) with fat-suppressed T1 sequences to identify intramural hematoma.

 • Consider MRI/MRA for serial follow-up.